barrelstrength/sprout-docs/docs/forms/custom-form-fields.md

 $renderingOptions > Options available to displayForm(), displayTab(), displayField() tags
 ```

-In addition to the arguments, you should make sure to return a `\Twig_Markup` object from this method so that your html is not escaped.
+In addition to the arguments, you should make sure to return a `\Twig_Markup` object from this method so that your HTML is not escaped.

 #### beginRendering()
 This method should be called just before your render your front end field template inside of `getInputHtml()`